The Agency SEO Pro’s Guide to Link Building

 Why Link Building Is So Difficult

-Link building is an essential part of the SEO process—after all, it’s the primary component in determining a domain’s authority and search engine rankings—but it’s also one of the most problematic pieces of the puzzle.
-Common challenges with link building include:
+Link building is an essential part of the SEO process—after all, it’s the primary component in determining a domain’s authority and search engine rankings, but it’s also one of the most problematic pieces of the puzzle.
+Common challenges with building links include:

-• Hunting down industry-relevant sources, writing sufficient copy, and scouting for key link building opportunities require substantial amounts of time.
+Hunting down industry-relevant sources, writing sufficient copy for link building strategies, and scouting for key link building opportunities require substantial amounts of time.
 Agency SEO professionals don’t have time to perform these steps.

 Critical Outsourcing Risks to Avoid